7am to 10pm (Monday to Saturday)

 Won’t the scheme push parking issues elsewhere?

 Part of the aim of the scheme is to encourage more people to travel sustainably.
-Lovelace Primary School have been given access to the car park at the King’s Centre on Coppard Gardens and we would direct all vehicles to park here and walk/cycle/scoot with their children.
+We are working with the school to let parents know that they should park considerately if they need to drive.
 We will be assessing the local roads during the trial to see whether there are displacement of vehicles.
 If this occurs, we will look to address these issues too.

 Were other options explored to improve the traffic problem and safety outside the school before the introduction of the school street scheme?